How Often Do I Need an Eye Exam?

 How Often Should Adults Get an Eye Exam?

-General guideline for healthy adults between the ages of 18 and 60 is to see an eye doctor at least once every two years, and after age 60, at least once every year.
-The recommendation for how often to get an eye exam changes when risk factors come into play, such as diabetes, high blood pressure, family history of vision problems and eye disease, medical history of eye surgeries or injuries, and whether contact lenses or eyeglasses are required to correct vision.
+A general guideline for healthy adults between the ages of 18 and 60 is to see an eye doctor at least once every two years, and after age 60, at least once every year.
+The recommendation for how often to get an eye exam changes when risk factors come into play, such as diabetes, high blood pressure, a family history of vision problems and eye disease, a medical history of eye surgeries or injuries, and whether contact lenses or eyeglasses are required to correct vision.

 [1] Prevent Blindness